St. Joseph Workers Compensation Lawyers

 Legal Assistance for Workers’ Compensation and Third Party Claims

 In Missouri, to ensure that you receive the benefits you’re entitled to, contact the St. Joseph, Mo., Workers’ Compensation attorneys at Murphy, Taylor, Siemens & Elliott, P.C.
-Our partners have 100 years of combined legal experience and a reputation for obtaining full and fair compensation for clients through aggressive advocacy in Workers’ Compensation cases and related third-party claims.
+Our partners have 100 years of combined legal experience and a successful track record for obtaining full and fair compensation for clients through aggressive advocacy in Workers’ Compensation cases and related third-party claims.
 We offer a free consultation and handle Workers’ Compensation cases on a contingency fee basis, which means you don’t pay us unless we recover money for you.